EnduRL: Enhancing Safety, Stability, and Efficiency of Mixed Traffic Under Real-World Perturbations Via Reinforcement Learning: Methodology

-\textbf{Observation:} Our RV observes its leading vehicle's position and velocity, and combines this with the output of the CSC. where $\oplus$ is the concatenation operator, $v_n$ is the velocity of the RV, $r_{p(n-1)}$ and $r_{v(n-1)}$ are the relative position and velocity respectively of RV with its immediate leader.
-For all $|Z|$ vehicles in the sensing zone, the relative position $r_{p(i)}$ and velocity $r_{v(i)}$ are input to the CSC to obtain the forecasted congestion stage $\mathcal{O}_{c}$.
+where $v_n$ is the velocity of the RV, $r_p(n,~n-1)$ and $r_v(n,~n-1)$ are the relative position and velocity respectively of RV with its immediate leader.
+For all $|Z|$ vehicles in the sensing zone (set to $50~m$), the relative position $r_{p(i)}$ and velocity $r_{v(i)}$ are input to CSC to predict the congestion stage $f_{\text{CSC}}(\cdot)$. \item \textbf{Action}.
+RV controls its acceleration within $[-3,3]~m/s^2$. \item \textbf{Reward}.
+Our reward is a linear combination of either RV velocity or average velocity of all vehicles, RV acceleration penalty, and a shaping component based on CSC output.
+For the two types of RVs, respective rewards are: